MarkSFrancis/jellyfin-music-client/README.md

 ## Currently supported features

 1. Connecting to a jellyfin server
+1. Sign in
+1. Browse your songs (as JSON)

 ## Features on the way

-1. Sign in
-1. Browse your songs
+1. Browse your songs (as a nice UI)
 1. Audio playback
 1. Deploy to a demo instance, that you can connect to your own server
 1. Shuffle all